 Many business owners operate as if cold, calculating characters like Spock make all the buying decisions.
 They line up the spreadsheets, produce some charts and graphs, and expect facts and data to do all the work.
 But it NEVER does.

 The latest brain research — fMRI testing — proves that emotion commingles with reason, even in rigorous business-to-business purchasing decisions.
 In fact, many studies show it’s emotion that triggers action.

 As one writer put it, “emotion is in the Oval office while the rational brain is in the press center, justifying the decisions that have already been made.”

 Fast vs. slow

 Some tactics need to get done quickly.
 For instance, social media posts are often very time sensitive, so there’s not much consideration for craftsmanship.
+Promotions are also short-term.
 TV commercials or print ads, on the other hand, demand careful attention to detail, so you need to leave time to do it right.
+Branding is a long-haul play.

 Strategy also takes time and thoughtful consideration.
 Strategic issues arise when the strategy is rushed to accommodate the tactical to-do list.
 Confusion and credibility issues arise when the tactics are produced in a vacuum, with no strategic guidance.
 All yang, and no yin.